By Rick Steves

 Be prepared for any kind of weather.
 Because much of Europe is at Canadian latitudes, the winter days are short.
 It's dark by 5 p.m.
 The weather can be miserable — cold, windy, and drizzly — and then turn worse.

 Pack for the cold and wet — layers of clothing, rainproof parka, gloves, wool hat, long johns, waterproof shoes, and an umbrella.
 Dress warmly.
-Cold weather is colder when you’re outdoors trying to enjoy yourself all day long, and cheap hotels are not always adequately heated in the off-season.
+Cold weather is colder when you're outdoors trying to enjoy yourself all day long, and cheap hotels can be cool and drafty in the off-season.
 But just as summer can be wet and gray, winter can be crisp and blue, and even into mid-November, hillsides blaze with colorful leaves.

 Beware of shorter hours.
 Make the most out of your limited daylight hours.
-Some sights close down entirely, and most operate on shorter hours, with darkness often determining the closing time.
-Winter sightseeing is fine in big cities, which bustle year-round, but it’s more frustrating in small tourist towns, which can be boringly quiet, with many sights and restaurants closed down.
-In December, many beach resorts shut up as tight as canned hams.
-While Europe’s wonderful outdoor evening ambience survives all year in the south, wintertime streets are empty in the north after dark.
-English-language tours, common in the summer, are rare off-season, when most visitors are natives.
-Tourist information offices normally stay open year-round, but have shorter hours in the winter.
-Opening times are less predictable, so call ahead to double-check hours and confirm your plans.
+Some sights close down entirely in the off-season, and most operate on shorter hours, with sunset often determining the closing time.
+Winter sightseeing is fine in big cities, which bustle year-round, but it's more frustrating in small tourist towns, which can be boringly quiet, with many sights and restaurants closed down.
+In December, most beach resorts shut up as tight as canned hams.
+While Europe's wonderful outdoor evening ambience survives all year in the south, wintertime streets are empty in the north after dark.
+English-language tours, common in the summer, are rarer off-season, when most visitors are natives.
+Tourist information offices normally stay open year-round, but have shorter hours in winter.